VISIT THE CREATE AN ATMOSPHERE WHERE CHILDREN THRIVE RESOURCE PAGE FOR MORE POSTS AND RESOURCES.

 I turned over responsibility for breakfast and lunch preparation to my children because I wanted to reduce my workload.
-In reality, this change increased my workload initially as I helped them learn how make wise food choices.
-Eventually my workload did decrease and now they sometimes even prepare my meal too.
+In reality, this change increased my workload initially as I helped them learn how to make wise food choices.
+Eventually, my workload did decrease and now they sometimes even prepare my meal too.

 Reducing my workload wasn’t the only benefit of this change though.
 I quickly realized they were gaining valuable life skills through this process.
 They were learning how to make wise food choices such as including protein, fruit, and vegetables with their meals and snacks as well as how to have portion control.

 I did need to lower my standards for a time and accept that they often had the same thing for breakfast every single day – cereal.
 It helped to discuss acceptable choices and make a list for them to choose from.
 I also needed to make sure we had healthy ingredients and choices available.

 If you are ready to turn over responsibility for meal prep to your children, here are a few tips that helped us in this process:

 - Use small bowls and plates to encourage proper portion control.

 - Set limits on foods you don’t want them to have too often.
 (We set a limit of graham crackers and Nutella only once a week.)